Zhu Rongji: After retirement

 After retiring, Zhu invested much of his time and energy into public philanthropy.
-In 2013 and 2014 alone he donated 40 million RMB (c.$6.5 million US) to charity.
+In 2013 and 2014 alone, he donated 40 million RMB (c.$6.5 million U.S.) to charity.
 The donated money reportedly came from the royalties from his books, and was given to a charitable foundation promoting education in poor rural areas.
-The amount of money given was considered unusual among retired Chinese politicians, leading to speculation about Chinese political culture.
-The donations prompted some commenters to compare his character to that of China's first premier, Zhou Enlai.
+The amount of money given was considered unusual among retired Chinese politicians, leading to speculation about the PRC's political culture.
+The donations prompted some commenters to compare his character to that of the PRC's first premier, Zhou Enlai.

+He did not appear in the 70th anniversary of the PRC on 1 October 2019, 22 days before his 91st birthday.
+He also did not appear in the 100th anniversary of the CCP on 1 July 2021.
+He was absent as were the former CCP general secretary Jiang and former CCP Politburo member Luo Gan.

 In March 2022, according to a report published by The Wall Street Journal, Zhu voiced his opposition to current CCP General Secretary Xi Jinping seeking an unprecedented third consecutive term, as it would break the established party system of leadership succession.